 - Skin sensitivity — If your baby has sensitive skin, you may want to opt for Pampers Sensitive or cloth diapers.

 - Boy or girl — Boys tend to pee more in the front of their diaper, and for girls, pee tends to collect in the middle and back.
-Boys often have leaky pee pee diapers because their little weenies point in a certain direction and they pee with direction and… force (ever seen a girl write her name in the snow? didn’t think so).
+Boys often have leaky pee pee diapers because their little weenies point in a certain direction and they pee with direction and… force (ever seen a girl write her name in the snow?
+Didn’t think so).
 For boys, getting a snug fit around the thighs matters a lot.

 Today, 83% of moms use disposable diapers.
 The reason is because they are so very convenient.

 [Aside: Look, every time I throw a diaper in the trash can, I feel bad, okay?
 I am otherwise a very good citizen of the earth: I recycle and compost, I take mass transit every day instead of driving, I make baby food instead of buying it in the jar… but when it came to scooping poop from a diaper into the toilet, then washing a bunch of poop-stained diapers in the washing machine (for which I had to use COINS because I rented an apartment in the City), my head started to explode.
 I’m sorry, Mother Earth.
 I hope you’ll find it in your earthy heart to forgive me.
 I still love you.]

 As a practical matter, if you want to reduce your baby’s carbon footprint, the best way to do it is by potty training early.
 For example, if you train at 2 years instead of 3, you are saving a YEAR’S worth of diapers!
 That’s great both for Mother Earth and for your pocketbook.